A chronology of key events:

 2002 November - Leftist and former coup leader Lucio Gutierrez wins presidential elections.
 He takes office in January 2003.

-2005 April - Anti-government protests mushroom after the Supreme Court drops corruption charges against two former presidents.
+2005 April - Anti-government protests mushroom after a reformed, pro-government Supreme Court drops corruption charges against two former presidents.
 Congress votes to oust President Gutierrez.
 Alfredo Palacio replaces him.

 2005 August - Protesters, demanding that oil revenues should be spent on infrastructure, bring oil production to a halt.
 A state of emergency is declared in two oil-producing provinces.
 The protest ends after oil companies agree to help mend roads and pay local taxes.